butterops/old-butterops.github.io/content/en/services/how-to-contribute.md

 ## You don’t have to contribute code

 A common misconception about contributing to open source is that you need to contribute code.
 In fact, it’s often the other parts of a project that are most neglected or overlooked.
 You’ll do the project a huge favor by offering to pitch in with these types of contributions!

-Even if you like to write code, other types of contributions are a great way to get involved with a project and meet other community members.
-Building those relationships will give you opportunities to work on other parts of the project.

 ### Do you like planning events?